 TREASURIES-U.S. debt slips on signs of budget talks progress

-NEW YORK Dec 17 (Reuters) - U.S. Treasury prices slipped on Monday as U.S. politicians took a small but significant step towards averting the wave of tax hikes and spending cuts that investors fear could hurt economic growth next year.
+LONDON Dec 17 (Reuters) - U.S. Treasury prices edged lower on Monday as U.S. politicians took a small but significant step towards averting the wave of tax hikes and spending cuts that investors fear could crush economic growth next year.

-Japanese election results were also said to weigh slightly on U.S. debt.
-A landslide victory for Shinzo Abe raised the prospect of more aggressive monetary stimulus from the Bank of Japan, which weighed on low-risk government bonds, including Treasuries and German Bunds.
+* Japanese election results also added to the pressure on U.S. debt.
+A landslide victory for Shinzo Abe raised the prospect of more aggressive monetary stimulus from the Bank of Japan which weighed on low-risk government bonds, including Treasuries and German Bunds.